Arthur Nzeribe: Background

 In 1969, Nzeribe started up the Fanz Organization based in London, dealing in heavy construction, arms, oil brokerage, publishing and property investment, with much business in the Middle East and Gulf states.
 By 1979, Fanz had an annual trading turnover of £70 million.
 He is believed to be worth over 1.5 billion dollars as of 2018.
 In Nigeria, Nzeribe built up Sentinel Assurance and other companies.
 His country home in Oguta is called Heaven of Peace, an estate that contains multiple mansions.
 In 1983, he spent N12m to win a Senatorial seat in Orlu.
-Ten years later, he was a prominent supporter of the Association for a Better Nigeria, which backed General Ibrahim Babangida.
+Ten years later, he was a prominent supporter of the Association for Better Nigeria which backed General Ibrahim Babangida.

 June 12 Election Annulment

-On June 10, 1993, Nzeribe tried to stop the election, relying on a court order which his group, Association for Better Nigeria (ABN), got from a midnight ruling from late Justice Bassey Ikpeme of Abuja High Court.
+On June 10, 1993, Nzeribe tried to stop the election, relying on a court order which his group, Association for Better Nigeria, got from a midnight ruling from late Justice Bassey Ikpeme of Abuja High Court.
 ABN was known to be pro-Babangida.